“The trouble with not having a goal is that you can spend your life running up and down the field and never scoring.”Bill Copeland

 - write everything down–loose ideas vs. lost ideas

 - the smaller the increments the easier the goal

-I’ve taken everything I know and learned over the years and placed it into The Playground – The online community for creatives, multi-passionate and the ones ready to break the rules + forge their own path.
+I’ve taken everything I know and learned over the years and placed it into The Gathering – The online community for creatives, multi-passionate and the ones ready to break the rules + forge their own path.